Numeric types in Foundation

 U(exactly: boxed)

-Converts the given value if it can be represented exactly as a value of typeU
+Converts the given value if it can be represented exactly as a value of typeU; any result that is notnilcan be converted back to a value of typeTthat compares equal tosource.

 U(truncating: boxed)